 The answer is that most small businesses do not.
 In fact, 62% of companies outsource their content marketing strategy, SEO, Social Media, and other internet marketing services to professionals.

 If you are feeling a bit uncomfortable with doing content marketing on your own, then let Shout help you.
 Our content and search specialists are results obsessed and client focused.

 We study your analytics for every clue and advantage to improve your digital content marketing strategy.
-Contact us, so we can discuss the current challenges you are facing, as well as the opportunities we can provide working together on your content marketing strategy.
+Contact us, so we can discuss the current challenges you are facing with our web marketing company’s experts, as well as the opportunities we can provide working together on your content marketing strategy.